Tdoggie/phase-1-project/README.md

 - **Aircraft Model & Type**: Identifies which airplane models are most frequently involved in accidents.
 - **Accident Dates & Locations**: Helps track historical trends and geographical risk factors.
 - **Injury Severity & Passenger Outcomes**: Records the number of fatalities, serious injuries, minor injuries, and uninjured passengers.
-- **Flight Phases & Weather Conditions**: Captures details on when accidents occurred during a flight and prevailing weather conditions at the time.
+- **Flight Phases**: Captures details on when accidents occurred during a flight.

 This dataset serves as a reliable source for identifying aviation risk factors and informing strategic decisions.